RainerRoss/WEBSRVUTL/README.md

 ## Description

-The Library WEBSRVUTL with the Service Program WERSRVUTL gives RPG-Programmers an easy way to provide webservices powered by IBM i
+The Library WEBSRVUTL with the Service Program WERSRVUTL gives RPG-Programmers a fast and easy way to provide webservices powered by IBM i

 ## ReadyToClickExamples